mechtronica/mechtronica.net/rules/mech-building/components.md

 Note that Mainframes do not specify a power type.
 This is because power for Mainframes is routed through the Cabin, where it is converted from the Cabin's power type into electrical power specifically for running control electronics.
 Effectively, this means that Mainframes use your Cabin's power type.

 #### Modules
 Modules are special mech parts that use a small amount of processing in order to augment mech capabilites.
 They vary widely in effect, from providing combat advantages to cosmetic improvements.
 Modules are installed in Module slots in the Cabin.
-Modules, like mainframes, use the Cabin's power type.
+Modules, like Mainframes, use the Cabin's power type.

 There are many different types of Modules grouped into classes based on their function: